Round 2 Invoicing FAQs

 - Do the reporting requirements regarding subawards apply when awardees do not pass through payments to the health care providers that receive the services and equipment funded by the COVID-19 Telehealth Program under the award?

 Where the eligible health care providers are not receiving payments from the program either directly from Treasury or from the awardees filing on their behalf, the eligible health care providers would be considered program beneficiaries and the awardees in these scenarios would not be issuing subawards of program funds.
 These non-awardee health care providers are receiving services and equipment as beneficiaries of the program but are not receiving an award that equals or exceeds $30,000 in Federal funds that would qualify as a subaward.

 - When is the service delivery deadline?

-July 31, 2022 is the deadline for Round 2 COVID-19 Telehealth Program funding recipients to purchase eligible devices and implement eligible services.
+October 31, 2022 is the extended deadline for Round 2 COVID-19 Telehealth Program funding recipients to purchase eligible devices and implement eligible services.
 We encourage COVID-19 Telehealth Program funding recipients to purchase eligible devices and implement eligible services as soon as practicable.
-For more information, see the FCC’s Public Notice issued on March 11, 2022.
+For more information, see the FCC’s Public Notice issued on July 29, 2022.